Durant travels with the Warriors to Toronto ahead of finals

 Durant, the two-time reigning Finals MVP who has missed the past five games since getting hurt in Game 5 of the Western Conference semifinals against Houston, has already been ruled out for Game 1 on Thursday night.

-As of Monday, he had yet to do any full-speed work on the court as part of a formal practice though he had done some shooting, coach Steve Kerr said.
+As of Tuesday, when Golden State held an optional practice before flying, he had yet to do any full-speed work on the court.
+He has done some shooting, coach Steve Kerr said.

 “If he did anything on the court, it would have been pretty light,” Kerr said.

-Warriors spokesman Raymond Ridder confirmed Durant was on the team plane that took off early afternoon West Coast time.
-The two-time defending champions held an optional practice Tuesday before traveling.
+Warriors spokesman Raymond Ridder confirmed Durant was on the two-time defending champions’ team plane that took off early afternoon West Coast time and landed late in Canada.

 There will be two full days off before Game 2 on Sunday, giving Durant time to get further on-court work done that the Warriors would need to see before he is medically cleared.